 A Lectio Divina Approach to the Sunday & Weekday Liturgy

 N.B.
-The Lectio Divina for the 27th Sunday in Ordinary Time is ready.
-You can access it by going to ARCHIVES "Year A - Series 21" (cf. above).
+The Lectio Divina for Week 27 in Ordinary Time is ready.
+You can access it by going to ARCHIVES "Year C - Series 23" (cf. above).

 Please go to our website www.pddm.us and click on "PDDM Internet Library".
 It contains the Lectio Divina of all the readings for the Sunday Cycle (A, B & C) and the Weekday Cycle (I & II).
 The fruit of 12 years apostolic work, this pastoral tool is most useful for liturgy and homiletic